fatihdumanli/NPrismy/README.md

 NPrismy is lightweight ORM for ASP.NET Core Web Applications.

+Give a hand!
+NPrismy needs some features to be implemented.

 - [ ] Add MySql support
 - [ ] Add Oracle Db support
 - [ ] Add benchmark results